Last updated: December 2025

 Announcements

-Please continue to refer to the Grantee Digest for updates regarding FPAR 2.0.
-If you have any questions, please reach out to your Project Officer or the FPAR Help Desk at FPARSupport@mathematica-mpr.com.
+Please continue to refer to the Grantee Digest for updates regarding FPAR 2.0 and upcoming webinars.
+If you have any questions, please reach out to your Project Officer, or email the FPAR Help Desk at FPARSupport@mathematica-mpr.com.

 How are FPAR Data Kept Safe?